Fighting Money Laundering with Statistics and Machine Learning: Future Research Directions

-Regarding interpretability, we follow Du \text{et al.} \cite{Du2019} and distinguish between intrinsic and post-hoc interpretability.
+Regarding interpretability, we follow Du \text{et al.} \cite{Du2019} and distinguish between intrinsic and \textit{post-hoc} interpretability.
 Intrinsically interpretable models are, by design, easy to understand.
 This includes simple decision trees and linear regression.
 Notably, attention mechanisms also exhibit some intrinsic interpretability; we may investigate attention scores to see what part of a particular input sequence a neural network focuses on.
-Other models and architectures work as ``black boxes'' and require post-hoc interpretability methods.
+Other models and architectures work as ``black boxes'' and require \textit{post-hoc} interpretability methods.
 Here, it is useful to distinguish between global and local interpretability.
 The former is concerned with overreaching model behavior; the latter with individual predictions.
-LIME \cite{Ribeiro2016} is a technique for local interpretability.
-Consider a situation where a black box model and single observation is given.
-LIME first generates a data set of permutated observations (relative to the original observation) with accompanying black box model outputs.
+One possible technique for local interpretability is LIME \cite{Ribeiro2016}.
+Consider a situation where a black box model and a single observation are given.
+The method then first generates a set of permutated observations (relative to the original observation) with black box model outputs.
 An intrinsically interpretable model is then trained on the synthetic data.
 Finally, this model is used to explain the original observation's black box prediction.
-Gradient-based methods (e.g., \cite{simonyan2014deep}), use the gradients associated with a particular observation and black box model to capture importance.
+Gradient-based methods \cite{simonyan2014deep} use the gradients associated with a particular observation and black box model to capture importance.
 The fundamental idea is that larger gradients (either positive or negative) imply larger feature importance.
 Individual conditional expectation plots \cite{Goldstein2015} are another option.
 These illustrate what happens to a particular black box prediction if we vary one feature value of the underlying observation.
 Similarly, partial dependence plots \cite{Friedman2001} may be used for global interpretability.
 Here, we average results from feature variations over all observations in a data set.
 This may, however, be misleading if input features are highly correlated.
 In this case, accumulated local effects plots \cite{apley2019visualizing} present an attractive alternative.
 These rely on conditional feature distributions and employ prediction differences.
 For counterfactual observation generation, numerous methods have been proposed \cite{Akula_Wang_Zhu_2020, Cheng2021, Gomez2020}.
 While these generally need to query an underlying model multiple times, efficient methods utilizing invertible neural networks have also been proposed \cite{hvilshoej2021ecinn}.
 A related problem concerns the quantitative evaluation of counterfactual examples; see the work by Hvilsh\o j \textit{et al.} \cite{hvilshoej2021quantitative} for an in-depth discussion.
 Finally, we highlight Shapley additive explanations (SHAP) by Lundberg and Lee \cite{Lundberg2017}.
 The approach is based on Shapley values \cite{Shapley1953} with a solid game-theoretical foundation.
-For a given observation, SHAP values records average marginal feature contributions (to a black box model's output) over all possible feature coalitions.
+For a given observation, SHAP values record average marginal feature contributions (to a black box model's output) over all possible feature coalitions.
 The approach allows both local and global interpretability.
 Indeed, every observation is given a set of SHAP values (one for each input feature).
 Summed over the entire data set, the (numerical) SHAP values show accumulated feature importance.
-Although SHAP values are computationally expensive, we note that Lundberg and Lee \cite{Lundberg2017} propose a fast approximation scheme for tree-based methods.
+Although SHAP values are computationally expensive, polynomial time estimation is possible for tree-based models \cite{Lundberg2019ExplainableAF}.